 If packing is turned on for a connection, the MAC may pack multiple MAC SDUs into a single MAC PDU.
-Implementation of packing/unpacking capability is optional.
+The capability of unpacking is mandatory.

 Packing makes use of the connection attribute indicating whether the connection carries fixed-length or variable-length packets.
 The transmitting side has full discretion whether or not to pack a group of MAC SDUs in a single MAC PDU.